typedb/typedb-docs/_09-query/02-get-query.md

 This query returns only one single (and random) instance of type `person`.

-## Ordering Results
+## Order the Answers
-To order the results by a particular variable, we use the `order` keyword followed by the variable by which we would like the results to be ordered.
-A second argument, `asc` (ascending) or `desc` (descending), determines of the sorting method.
+To order the answers by a particular variable, we use the `order` keyword followed by the variable by which we would like the results to be ordered.
+A second argument, `asc` (ascending) or `desc` (descending), determines the sorting method.

 <div class="gtabs dark" data-parse-to-html="true">